 Meanwhile, Lise started developing pain in her left foot.
 X-rays showed os trigonum in both feet.
 She managed the pain for nearly two years.
 Cassella worked with her to maintain and increase ankle range of motion, which is often restricted in dancers with os trigonum.

 But sometimes the ankle pain caused by an os trigonum can became extremely intense and limit the dancer’s ability to dance at the desired level.
-During these flare-ups, the third member of the twin’s care team—Andrea Stracciolini, MD, director of Boston Children’s Dance Medicine Section—follows the dancer more closely and prescribes a steroid injection to calm the inflammation.
+During these flare-ups, the third member of the twin’s care team —Andrea Stracciolini, MD, director of the Boston Children’s Performing Artist Athletes Program — follows the dancer more closely and prescribes a steroid injection to calm the inflammation.
 A brief period of immobilization and directed physical therapy is next.

 By July 2013, it became apparent that Lise would follow in Sasha’s surgical footsteps.
 Micheli recommended an operation to remove the os trigonum.
 The surgery was a bit simpler than her sister’s as Lise did not have a cyst, and her impingement had not shredded muscle or tendon.